 The credit union will assess whether there has been a significant increase in credit risk (SICR) for financial assets by comparing the risk of a default occurring over the expected life of a financial asset at the reporting date to the corresponding risk of default at origination.
 In assessing whether there has been a SICR, the credit union considers reasonable and supportable information that is relevant and available without undue cost or effort.
 The credit risk assessment is carried out on an individual and collective basis.
 The credit union considers contractual payments that are 30 days past due, financial hardship or default events (e.g. 90 days past due) as primary indicators of SICR.
-The determination of SICR also takes into consideration various qualitative and quantitative factors, including past due arrears information, hardship and watch-list status.
+The determination of SICR also takes into consideration various qualitative and quantitative factors, including past due arrears information, hardship and the status of any facilities currently monitored by inclusion on the credit union's lending watch-list.